Written by Margaret Briffa | October 11, 2018

 The case has been watched with interest in various countries including the US where the Supreme Court came to a similar conclusion in a case concerning a Colorado baker.

 This is not a defeat for the gay rights movement but a victory for freedom of expression.
-In the same vein a gay person cannot be obliged to provide goods bearing slogans with which they profoundly disagree and there are unfortunately likely to be a far fewer of those orders just waiting to be placed.
+In the same vein a gay person cannot be obliged to provide goods bearing slogans with which they profoundly disagree and there are unfortunately likely to be far fewer of those orders just waiting to be placed.